This 10 days in Colombia itinerary will cover three main cities in the country – Bogota, Medellin, and Cartagena.

 The walled city feels like an old European town, with great restaurants, bars and squares throughout.
 If you are into the nightlife scene then you will definitely find a place around the walled city that will suit your needs.

 If staying in the Walled City take a look at some of these hotel recommendations for nights 6, 7, 8, & 9:

 Day 7 – Cartagena / Mud Volcano

-You can spend the next morning walking the old city, exploring all the twists and turns.
+You can spend the next morning strolling the old city, and exploring all the twists and turns.
 It really is a great place to just walk around and get lost in.
-After having some lunch you can then head to the Mud Volcano also known as El Totumo.
+After having some lunch you can then head to the El Totumo Mud Volcano.

-» Check out the El Totumo Mud Volcano Guide for all you need to know regarding a do it yourself option
+» Check out the El Totumo Mud Volcano Guide for all you need to know to

 Day 8 – Cartagena / Out at Sea